peteroupc/peteroupc.github.io/sampling.md

 - the allowed distributions for `OutDist`,
 - which parameter $\lambda$ is unknown,
 - whether the inputs are independent, and
-- whether outside randomness is allowed.
+- whether outside randomness is allowed (that is, whether the estimator is _randomized_).

 An additional question is to find lower bounds on the input/output ratio that an algorithm can achieve as the number of inputs taken increases (e.g., Nacu and Peres (2005, Question 2)[^7]).